salemove/ios-sdk-widgets/docs/Getting-started.md

 - Privacy - Photo Library Additions Usage Description

 #### Importing
-Import `GliaWidgets` and `SalemoveSDK` as such:
+Import `GliaWidgets` and `SalemoveSDK`:
 ```swift
 import GliaWidgets
 import SalemoveSDK
 ```

-#### Configuring and starting Glia
+#### Configuring and Starting Glia
 Firstly you must configure the GliaWidgets class.
-The API token, app token, site ID and region will need to be added into your app like so:
+The API token, app token, site ID and region will need to be added into your app:
 ```swift
 let configuration = Configuration(
     appToken: "appToken",